koukarine/multipaz-identity-reader/README.md

-This is a Compose Multiplatform project targeting Android, iOS.

 This is a ISO/IEC 18013-5:2021 proximity reader for requesting credentials built using the Multipaz SDK.
 It includes a backend component for certifying reader authentication keys.

+This project contains a Compose Multiplatform project targeting Android, iOS in `composeApp`, and `iosApp` directories.
+The `IdentityReader` directory contains a SwiftUI app.

 Learn more about [Multipaz](https://github.com/openwallet-foundation-labs/identity-credential)…